Common Eye Conditions

 More information is available from the National Institutes of Health.

-Diabetic Retinopathy is the medical term for the most common diabetic eye problem.
+Diabetic Retinopathy is the medical term for one of the most common diabetic eye conditions.
 Diabetic retinopathy is the leading cause of blindness in American adults.
 It damages the blood vessels in the retina, the light-sensitive nerve tissue in your eye that sends visual images to your brain.
 Blurred vision or temporary blindness can occur when blood vessels weaken, bulge and leak fluid into surrounding tissue, causing swelling – a condition called macular edema.
 Abnormal new blood vessels may often, grow on the retina, where they can bleed into the eye and block vision.

 As the disease progresses, the retina can detach from the eye, resulting in permanent blindness.
 Irreversible vision loss can be prevented with early detection and treatment.
 This is just one of the reasons it is so important to have your eyes checked on a regular basis.
 In addition to testing your vision, we will look for any signs of eye disease.